M&C Educational Training Services

 And how we prepare the Students and Industrial Mentor Students for their first semester through our innovative Return to Learn and First Steps 6-week programmes.

-Our courses are developed for e-learning (with the exception of the Workshop) which are available to all students, as long as they have access to the internet/WiFi to study the Metallurgical courses part-time at home and in their workplace, to further their educational understanding on the properties and structure of metals for their career advancement.
+Our courses are developed for e-learning (with the exception of the Workshop) which are available to all students, via internet access to study the Metallurgical courses part-time at home and in their workplace, to further their educational understanding on the properties and structure of metals for their career advancement.

 This will be an interactive webinar and at the end there is a live Q&A session.